jlxh824/austerity/README.md

 A simulation of a card based multiplayer command line game, programmed in C99.
 Comes with three types of players to test with.

 ## Compile Instruction
 `make` with the provided makefile.
+Probably wouldn't work if compiled with a non UNIX system.

 ## Usage Instruction
 Note: See the section below this one for an explanation of how the game works.